shanglianlm0525/CvPytorch/README.md

 ### Training

-For this example, we will use [COCO](https://github.com/ultralytics/yolov5/blob/master/data/get_coco2017.sh) dataset with `yolov5l.yaml` .
+For this example, we will use hymenoptera dataset with `conf/hymenoptera.yml` .
 Feel free to use your own custom dataset and configurations.

 #### Single GPU: